ZacharyDagnall/6144-frontend/README.md

 ** in Connect 4, doesnt register a *lose* immediately, waits until next click... why?

 ** "this game's scores' shouldn't include open games right? need to fix
+**** can we also change this to be the top 10 scores only, from high to low?

 ** make a nice readme
 ** now we need music